“Their daughter Anna benefited from the light soprano of Caitlin Andrews Shirley.” — Herald Times (The Merry Wives of Windsor)

 Caitlin has been recognized by the Metropolitan Opera National Council with two Encouragement Awards (in 2011 from the Wisconsin District, and in 2010 from the Mississippi/West Tennessee District).
 She was the recipient of the Bellini Award of the Orpheus National Vocal Competition (2008), and was awarded 3rd Place in the Irma M. Cooper Opera Columbus International Vocal Competition, Junior Division (2007).

-As a soloist she has appeared with symphonic organizations throughout the Midwest, notably in Mozart’s Great Mass in C Minor with the Bloomington Chamber Singers and Bach’s Mass in B Minor with the Columbus Philharmonic.
+As a soloist she has appeared with symphonic organizations throughout the Midwest, notably in Mozart’s Mass in C Minor with the Bloomington Chamber Singers and Bach’s Mass in B Minor with the Columbus Philharmonic.
 An avid chamber musician, she performed Villa-Lobos’ Bachianas Brasilieras no. 5 at Chicago’s Heaven Gallery.

 As a 2009 Apprentice Artist with Sugar Creek Symphony and Song, Caitlin covered the role of Laurie Moss in The Tender Land.
 During summer 2008, she was an Apprentice Artist with Ash Lawn Opera, where she performed the role of Mrs. Pearce in My Fair Lady.